NathbuildsAi/n8n_portfolio/README.md

 🤖 AI Gmail Email Classifier (n8n + Gemini)

-An AI-powered Gmail automation workflow built with n8n that reads incoming emails, analyzes them using Google Gemini AI, and automatically classifies them into Gmail categories.
+An AI-powered Gmail automation workflow built with n8n that reads incoming emails, analyzes their content using Google Gemini AI, and automatically categorizes them with Gmail labels.

-The workflow uses AI to understand the sender, subject, and message content, then applies the correct Gmail label while generating structured metadata such as priority, type, and confidence score.

-This project demonstrates how to build an AI-powered inbox organization system using workflow automation.
+This project demonstrates how to build an AI-powered inbox classification system using workflow automation and large language models.

 🚀 Features

 ✅ Monitor Gmail for new unread emails
+📥 Extract email sender, subject, and message body

-🧠 Analyze emails using Google Gemini AI
+🤖 Classify emails using Google Gemini AI

-🏷 Automatically apply Gmail category labels
+🏷 Automatically apply Gmail labels

-⚡ Detect email priority level

-📬 Classify email type (lead, update, social, promotion, etc.)

-📊 Generate confidence score for the AI classification
+📊 Generate structured AI output including:

-🛡 Safe JSON parsing to prevent workflow errors
+Label classification

+Priority level

+Email type

+AI confidence score

 ⚙️ How It Works

+The workflow processes emails in the following steps:

 1️⃣ Gmail Trigger

-The workflow monitors Gmail for new unread emails.
+The workflow watches your inbox for new unread emails.

-2️⃣ Read Full Email
+2️⃣ Read Email Thread

-The full email thread is retrieved so the AI can analyze:
+The Gmail node retrieves the full email thread data.

+3️⃣ Extract Email Content

+A JavaScript node extracts:

 Sender